graphsense/graphsense.github.io/documentation.md

 **Q: I need a specific new feature, can you provide it?**

 First of all, let us know what you need, ideally by filing a *feature request* issue in the relevant repository, probably the [GraphSense Dashboard](https://github.com/graphsense/graphsense-dashboard) or the [GraphSense API](https://github.com/graphsense/graphsense-openapi).
-Alternatively, you can write an email to [contact@graphsense.info](mailto:contact@graphsense.info).
+Alternatively, you can write an email to [contact@iknaio.com](mailto:contact@iknaio.com).

 Whether we can implement a feature request depends on whether it fits into our plan or not.
 That, in turn, depends on the research funding model we are currently working on.

-**Q: What is the GraphSense release plan and roadmap?**

-We communicate new and upcoming releases via the [GraphSense users list](https://groups.google.com/g/graphsense-users).
-For example, Releases 0.4.x improved UTXO ledger analytics capabilities.
-Releases 0.5.x and above will support account model ledgers and, most likely, payment channels.

-**Q: Will GraphSense be backward compatible**

-Major (e.g., 1.x.x) and minor (x.5.x) releases will not be backward-compatible.
-For patches (x.x.3), we try to remain backward compatible as much as possible but neither test nor guarantee this.

 [spark]: https://spark.apache.org/
 [cassandra]: https://cassandra.apache.org/